 “For an organisation that exists to help people stay fit and active, it was hard for them to do their work during lockdown.“

 “The idea with the Teams training was to empower these passionate people with the tools and skills to be able to work in new and interesting ways, and continue to support the clubs, players and coaches they have always worked with, just in a new way.

 “This ultimately meant continuity of service and made sure that England Netball was in a good position when lockdown eased and competitive sport could resume”, Said Fran.

 While everyone is pivoting and adapting their business model in a post-COVID world, Netballers are adept pivoters and have been doing it for years!
 Therefore, it’s no surprise that England Netball are considering new ways of working.

 “There’s a consensus that everyone can now work from home post COVID-19.
 While there will be some IT and Health and Safety issues for us to work through, we’ve now proven it can be done and with our much-improved Teams skills and confidence, I’m sure we could do it”, said Ian.

-And it’s not just where staff work from that can change now England Netball has access to tools and skills around online events and hosting webinars through MS Teams.
+And, it’s not just where staff are working from that can change now that England Netball has access to tools and skills around online events and hosting webinars through MS Teams.

 “We’ve always held our training and CPD sessions in conference rooms up.
 A coach would typically do a day or two in the classroom, and then head out for their practical sessions after that.